fnichol/chef-user/README.md

 # Description

 A convenient Chef LWRP to manage user accounts and SSH keys.
+This is **not** the Opscode *users* cookbook.

 # Requirements